 Each Chapter covered will have multiple 15 question quizzes associated with the chapter.
 The quizzes will be graded and are required by all students to complete.
-Quizzes will have a 10 minute time limit and exceeding the time limit can result in loss of points from a student's lecture exam if any question from that quiz appears on the lecture exam.
-DO NOT EXCEED THE TIME LIMITS ON QUIZZES.
-Each chapter quiz may be taken twice if desired.
+Quizzes will have a 10 minute time limit.
+Each chapter quiz should be taken twice to obtain the highest score possible.
 There will be no makeup for quizzes, NO EXCEPTIONS.
 Each quiz has 'negative feedback' embedded that gives the page number where the correct answer may be found should a student submit an incorrect answer.
 The successful student will research the correct answer for questions before attempting a quiz for the second time.
 Quizzes will be counted as homework when calculating student's overall grade.
 All quizzes must be taken in the 'SYNAPSE LAB', a tutor lab located in Wilkerson Hall room 117.